LudvigOlsen/cvms/README.md

 ## Fold data

-Create a grouping factor for subsetting in folds using groupdata2::fold().
+Create a grouping factor for subsetting of folds using groupdata2::fold().
 Order the dataset by the folds.

 ``` r